mydictionary-project/mydictionary-demo/README.md

-# MYDICTIONARY LOCAL CLI
+# MYDICTIONARY Desktop Application of CLI

 [简体中文版](./README.zh-Hans.md)

 ### 1. Introduction

-It is a cross-platform CLI application of excel-based and online dictionaries with [MYDICTIONARY](https://github.com/zzc-tongji/mydictionary).
+It is a cross-platform CLI desktop application of excel-based and online dictionaries with [MYDICTIONARY](https://github.com/zzc-tongji/mydictionary).

 ### 2. Release